TheStart

 Hello bloggers and readers out there, thanks for visiting my humble blog.
 This page is a dedication about my journey in Christ, and His goodness over my life.

 I had not encountered God personally and did not know what that even looked like.
 I decided to read the bible more intensively.
-I found the disciples lives changing upon encountering Jesus.
+I found the disciples' lives changed upon encountering Jesus.
 They never walk the same.
-God led them to their God-given destinies, and used them mightily to be a blessing to this world.
+God led them to their God-given destinies and used them mightily to be a blessing to this world.
 Even when they were persecuted till death, they held on to faith so strongly.
 This amazed me.
 I really wanted to encounter God for myself.

-Cut the long story short, at 17, I received my first encounter with the Holy Spirit.
+Fast forward to 17, I had my first encounter with the Holy Spirit.
 My hands trembled under the power for the whole 2 hours during the service.
-I went for prayer after the pastor shared his sermon.
+I went for a prayer after the pastor shared his sermon.
 Upon being prayed for, I felt a weight, gentle yet firm, pushing me back.
 I could no longer stand.
-As I laid on the floor, I saw a white light beam (like a white canvas).
+As I lay on the floor, I saw a white light beam (like a white canvas).
 That was interesting since the entire hall was dark.
-For the very first time, I heard this voice in my spirit, which I believe it was God, telling me, “Joy, I’m making all things new!”
+For the very first time, I heard this voice in my spirit, which I believe was God, telling me, “Joy, I’m making all things new.”

 It was so surreal.
-God called me to drop the grudges I held so firmly towards people and gave me His heart to forgive the people who have hurt me.
-He placed His passion for the lost, the broken, the hopeless and I felt an increased boldness to share more about Jesus.
-He gave me a love for the Word, which fueled my desire to be more like Him, and for journeying in times of difficulties.
+He prompted me to make amends and apologise to people whom I have hurt.
+He placed His passion for the lost, the broken, and I felt an increased boldness to share more about Jesus.
+He gave me a love for the Word, which fueled my desire to be more like Him, and to journey in times of difficulties.

-I’m thankful that God is a God of second chances, and He will still love me.
-I may run away from Him, but He relentlessly pursues to the end.
+I am thankful that God is a God of many chances, and He will still love me.
+I may run away from Him, but He relentlessly pursues me to the end.
 Indeed,

 The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance. - 2 Peter 3:9

 I am convinced that Jesus is real, and therefore decided to blog about my learning journey with God.
-Most post are spontaneous thoughts / reflections from daily life.
+Most posts are spontaneous thoughts/reflections from daily life.
 I hope this blesses and encourages you in your walk with God.

 - Joy (Aesther)